 - Stir in the sambal and the oil.

-- Chop the parsley, add to the bowl with the shrimp and stir together with the oil and garlic mixture.
+- Chop the basil, add to the bowl with the shrimp and stir together with the oil and garlic mixture.

 - Cover with a cling wrap and toss the shrimp in the mixture.